Jul 26, 2022 · 11 minutes

 There are tons of blogs and pages written about UX, but ConvertKit is doing it differently.
 They immediately put users in front of clear videos that explain how the product works.
 When I started working with the product, it was really helpful to get going.

 To what extent are the features that you offer different?
-Some products focus on as many features as possible (like Microsoft Word, for example) and others on a few.
+Some products focus on as many features as possible (like Microsoft Word, for example), and others on a few.

 The key thing to understand in this area is which features provide value to your customers and which do not.
-It is relatively easy to build all of the features your customers ask for, but doing that will result in a cluttered and unclear system.
+It is relatively easy to build all the features your customers ask for, but doing so will result in a cluttered and unclear system.
 You need to have focused goals for your product.